mark-andrews/bayes-workshop-ulisboa-2024/readme.md

 specifically using [Hamiltonian Monte Carlo](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo).

-In general, Stan is a external program to R; it does not need to be used with R. However, one of the most common ways of using Stan is by using it through R and that is what we will be doing in this workshop.
+Stan is a external program to R; it does not need to be used with R.
+However, one of the most common ways of using Stan is by using it through R and that is what we will be doing in this workshop.

 To use Stan with R, you need to install an R package called [rstan](http://mc-stan.org/users/interfaces/rstan).
 However, you also